rajat8266/go-sftp-server-ls/README.md

 - **Session Management**: Supports multiple concurrent SFTP sessions, with each session linked to specific storage location based on user authentication.

 ### Storage
 **Overview**: The project uses disk space or folder path as the primary data store, where all files uploaded via SFTP are stored and managed.
+Program will automatically create folders for the users defined in config.json file if not found already.

 **Key Components**:
 - **User-Specific Folder**: Each user is associated with a specific folder, ensuring data isolation and security.